pnicto/IS-F341-Bitwise/README.md

 ## Schemas

-The schemas for the entire project are defined and exported from `schemas/src/lib/schemas.ts`.
+The schemas for the entire project are defined in `prisma/schema.prisma`

+## The terminal output is messed up

+I think there's some problem with the `nx` cli's stdout with new lines.
+Even if the terminal is not responsive it is going to work fine.
+If you want to kill it you can run `pkill node` in another window.

+## Deleting `.nx` folder

+Yes, you can delete that folder.

+## The backend is too slow to update changes after save

+We are relying on webpack hope that helps.